-How Can a Person Transition into HR for a Mid Level Career?
+How Can a Person Transition Into HR in a Mid Level Career Change?

 With Years of Experience, a Masters Degree, and Market Ready Skills

-I receive hundreds of notes like yours each year, so I finally wrote what I would recommend to anyone who is thinking of transitioning into HR.
+The following recommendations apply to anyone who is thinking of transitioning into a mid-level career in HR.
 You can find jobs in HR management.

-My problem in answering all of the diverse personal questions that I receive is that the answers depend completely on:
+The diverse personal questions that are sent to TheBalanceCareers are challenging to answer in that the answers depend completely on:

 - where you live and want to work,